-“To keep your lawn evenly supported with water is very important.
-If you do that and the ground temperature is decent, you are well on your way”, Karlsson points out.
+It is important you keep your lawn evenly supported with water.
+If you do that and the ground temperature is decent, you are well on your way.

 6. Use a fertiliser

 Fertilisation will encourage establishment and growth of your new seeds and seedlings and should be done just prior to seeding.
 Apply a slow-release nitrogen fertiliser.
-If you’ve done a soil test you’ll know if your lawn also needs additional phosphorous and potassium.
+If you have done a soil test you will know if your lawn also needs additional phosphorous and potassium.

 When your lawn is in relatively good condition, you can use the seed mix you used in the past.
-If you’ve done a soil test, you will have a good indication of which seeds to use.
+If you have done a soil test, you will have a good indication of which seeds to use.

 You can spread the seeds by hand, but if you want to make sure that the seeds are spread evenly, the best thing to do is to use a spreader.
 Some spreaders can be connected to your scarifier.
 In most cases a centrifugal spreader is the best choice.